dkerr0707/supermarket/README.md

 ```

 ## Data File
 The data.json file contains all the pricing rules and a list of items for the checkout.
 Data updates do not require recompilation.
-Since pricing information can change often I felt this was an appropriate architecure.
+Since pricing information can change often I felt this was an appropriate architecture.

 ## TODO
 - Unit tests